lucko/spark/README.md

 * **Heap Summary** - take & analyse a basic snapshot of the servers memory
   * A simple view of the JVM's heap, see memory usage and instance counts for each class
-  * Not intended to be a full replacement of proper memory analysis tools. (see below)
+  * Not intended to be a full replacement of proper memory analysis tools. (see next item)
 * **Heap Dump** - take a full (HPROF) snapshot of the servers memory
   * Dumps (& optionally compresses) a full snapshot of JVM's heap.
   * This snapshot can then be inspected using conventional analysis tools.